Kinneyzhang/rich-text/readme.md

 ```

 ## rich-text-plus.el
-`rich-text-plus.el` defined some other rich-text with my own preference, feel free to change them as you need.
+`rich-text-plus.el` defined some other rich-text with my own preference.
+If you want to use theme, just `(require 'rich-text-plus)` and feel free to modify them as you need.

 You could find more useful rich-text properties in: https://www.gnu.org/software/emacs/manual/html_node/elisp/Special-Properties.html